ucam-department-of-psychiatry/crate/docs/source/installation/database_drivers.rst

 - For PostgreSQL_: use psycopg2_, though you may have to install prerequisites (e.g. PostgreSQL itself).

-CRATE doesn’t bundle in database drivers, since they are OS-specific in many instances, and can be installed as required by the user.
-The exception is the :ref:`Docker setup <crate_docker>`, which does bundle recommended drivers.
+When installed manually, CRATE doesn’t bundle in database drivers, since they are OS-specific in many instances, and can be installed as required by the user.

 More detail